Skip to main contentSkip to main navigationSkip to footer content

 P: MATH-200 with a grade of C or better

 This course includes elementary concepts of linear algebra, systems of linear equations, vectors and matrices, determinants, vector spaces, linear transformations, eigenvalues and eigenvectors and applications.
-Maple software is used throughout the course.
-The TI-89 graphing calculator is required.
+The TI-83 plus or TI-84 plus graphing calculator is required.
 Offered spring.

 MATH 301